 Veronica Bruce Woodward is an interdisciplinary artist based in Chicago-land.
 She received her BFA in Art Education in 2004 from the University of Illinois Champaign – Urbana and her MFA in Painting from the University of the Arts in Philadelphia in 2011.

-Veronica moved to San Diego in the summer of 2019 where she had two solo exhibitions.
+Since 2018, Veronica started a family, moved to San Diego in 2019 where she had two solo exhibitions.
 She moved back to Chicago-land in the summer of 2022 with her family.
-She has worked as a freelance art consultant and production artist for commercial projects from 2022-2025.
+She worked as a freelance art consultant and production artist (see examples under Commissions and Design Work Tab) for commercial projects from 2022-2025 and is now currently focusing on her studio practice, family and freelance work.

 Studio Visits and Collecting:

-If you’d like to request a studio visit or Zoom please reach out.
+If you’d like to request a studio visit, or request video of a certain piece with more images, please reach out.

-You can collect some works directly on ArtClvb, otherwise you can email for pricing and availability of any other works to purchase via secure Stripe invoices, Zelle, or Venmo.
-Payment plans available for larger works.
+You can collect some works directly on ArtClvb, otherwise you can email for pricing and availability of any other works.

 FIRST NEWSLETTER OF 2026.